SUPPORTING PUPILS AT SCHOOL WITH MEDICAL CONDITIONS POLICY

 Staff should use their discretion and judge each case on its merits with reference to the

-child’s IHCP.
+child’s EHCP.
 However, it is not general acceptable practice to:

 assume that every child with the same condition requires the same treatment;

 prevent children from accessing their inhalers or medication easily, and

 administering their medication when and where necessary;

 if the pupil becomes ill, send them to the school medical room unaccompanied or

 send pupils with medical conditions home frequently or prevent them from

 participating in normal school activities, unless specified in their EHCP.

 penalise pupils for their attendance record if absences relate to their medical